RahulShri25/TheParkingApp/README.md

 RESPONSE: HTTP 200 (OK)
 {
-    "message": "You have successfully De-Registered your vehicle.
-Total Time : 2101 minute.And Total Cost : 315.15  in EUR."
+    "message": "You have successfully De-Registered you vehicle.", "parkingAmount": 66.04,
+    "parkMinutes": 508
 }